microsoft/IoT-For-Beginners/5-retail/lessons/1-train-stock-detector/README.md

     > 💁 The products on shelves domain is specifically targeted for detecting stock on store shelves.

+✅ Take some time to explore the Custom Vision UI for your object detector.

 ### Task - train your object detector

 To train your model you will need a set of images containing the objects you want to detect.